tfausak/tfausak.github.io/_posts/2016-12-27-problematic-versioning-policy.md

     versions: 4.15.1, 4.14, 4.13.2.1.
 This isn't a problem by itself, but it is a problem when specifying version bounds.
 Version 4.14 of lens would not be matched by a constraint of `>= 4.14.0`.
-That's because version 4.14 is less than 4.14.0 according to `Data.Version`.
+That's because version 4.14 is less than 4.14.0 according to Data.Version.

-    Another less obvious problem with this variable number of version components is that going from version 1 to version 1.0 is both allowed and a breaking change.
+    Another less obvious problem with this variable number of version components is that going from version 1 to version 1.0 is both allowed and *a breaking change*.
 This case is so surprising and treacherous that Hackage now prevents authors from uploading packages that only add ".0"s to the end of version numbers.

 -   The PVP is **unclear when to change which major version number**.
 If you need to release a breaking change, do you go from 1.0 to 1.1 or 2.0?
     Consider the 4.8 release of the base package, which changed the superclass hierarchy of the `Monad` class.
-That seems like a big change; why was it communicated by going from 4.7 to 4.8 instead of 5.0?
+That seems like a big change; why was it communicated by going from 4.7 to 4.8 instead of from 4.7 to 5.0?
 Which types of changes motivate version 5.0 of the base package to be released?

 -   The PVP **encourages packages to stay on major version 0**.
 This follows from the previous point.
 At which point do you go from 0.x to 1.0?
 Making